-6. Teach 9 body parts
+1. Review/Teach 9 body parts

-Before class, prepare flashcards for head, shoulders, knees and toes, eyes, ears, mouth, nose, hair.
+This lesson we'll learn 1 more body part: hair.
+Before class, prepare flashcards for the 9 body parts.
 Slowly reveal each flashcard card so students can guess what the picture is.
 Then, have your students touch their part of the body (so, when you show the "head" picture get everyone to touch their heads).
 Chorus each word 3x and ask your students to individually say each word.

-7. Practice the body vocab
+2. Practice the body vocab